1coderookie/BSB-LPB-LAN_EN/docs/chap04.md

 *After you configured BSB-LAN by adjusting the file BSB_lan_config.h to your needs and access to the webinterface of BSB-LAN was successful, you can now continue with checking the function of the adapter.*

+***Note: Once the adapter is connected to the bus of the controller of the heating system, you can let it be connected if you want to flash the Due again.
+There's no need to disconnect it if you want to update BSB-LAN.***

 ---

 [Further on to chapter 5](chap05.md)